akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 The fundamental way to interact with an actor is through @scala["tell", which is so common that it has a special symbolic method name: `actorRef ! message`]@java[`actorRef.tell(message)`].
 Sending a message with tell can safely be done from any thread.

-Tell is asynchronous which means that the method returns right away, when the statement after it is executed there is no guarantee that the message has been processed by the recipient yet.
+Tell is asynchronous which means that the method returns right away.
+After the statement is executed there is no guarantee that the message has been processed by the recipient yet.
 It also means there is no way to know if the message was received, the processing succeeded or failed.

 **Example:**